 Lynda Rogerson, EdD, is an educator, consultant, and president of LYNCO Associates, Inc., where she has specialized in grant management, program evaluation, organizational development and career consulting, and curriculum design since 1983.
 Dr. Rogerson has been drawn to her work since she was a child, explaining that “whatever it is she does, she is always teaching people how to do things.”
 An alumna of the University of Colorado, she holds a Bachelor of Arts in history with an English minor and a Master of Arts in European history.
-She earned her Doctor of Education in human resource development and organizational development at the University of Colorado in 1989 after feeling that a doctoral degree was the key to having more professional freedom.
+She earned her Doctor of Education in human resource development and organizational development at the University of Northern Colorado in 1989 after feeling that a doctoral degree was the key to having more professional freedom.

 She began her career working in Veterans’ Affairs at Pikes Peak Community College, and had transitioned into a career development position with the school by 1980.
 In 1983, Dr. Rogerson helped establish the Network Exchange for Women, Inc., a mentoring program for career women, where she would remain president until 2005.
 In 1988, she began her role as an external consultant for White Bison, Inc., a nonprofit organization offering Wellbriety, sobriety, and addictions recovery programming to Native American communities.
 A skilled grant writer, Dr. Rogerson remembers her first funded grant for White Bison, Inc., as a career highlight, and since joining the organization, she has secured nearly $8 million in funding for their mission.